moj-analytical-services/user-guidance/source/documentation/airflow.md

 #### `deploy.json`

-The `deploy.json` file contains configuration information that is used by Concourse when building and deploying the pipeline.
+The `deploy.json` file contains configuration information that is used by Concourse when building and deploying the image.

 It is of the following form: